wootfish/sohliloquies/drafts/dht-size-estimation.md

 The top-right corner can also be seen to be exhibiting some really bizarre behavior.
 I really have no idea what's going on there, but I'm sure there's an interesting reason for it!

+(click the image to view a full-size version)

 [![Fit results](/sohliloquies/img/dht-size-estimation-charts.png)](/sohliloquies/img/dht-size-estimation-charts.png)